 The domain I settled on was professorguy.org.
 Since I was using the site for student info without any commerce, this seemed appropriate.
 However, I discovered that .com is always assumed so I had to continually remind my students it was the .org they were looking for.

 At the same time, Joe, a colleage, bought professorjoe.org.
 He discovered the same problem: his students would first try the .com address.
-Then, in late 2000, someone started an adult site selling pornographic videos and it went up at professorjoe.com.
+Then, sometime in 1999, someone started an adult site selling pornographic videos and it went up at professorjoe.com.
 You can imagine the problems.
-I immediately bought professorguy.com to prevent having the same problem.
+I immediately bought professorguy.com to prevent having the same problems.
 I bought both the .com and .org domains for a few years.
 Being cheap, I eventually let the .org go.
-My site has been at professorguy.com since January of 2001.
+My site has been at professorguy.com since January, 2001.

 I hosted professorguy.com on my own server until 2005.
 It was eventually moved to a hosting service thanks to Coos Riviera.